Who we are

-- Staff should keep all data secure, by taking sensible precautions and following the guidelines
+- Staff should keep all data secure, by taking sensible precautions and following the guidelines.

 - In particular, strong passwords must be used and they should never be shared.

-- Personal data should not be disclosed to unauthorized people, either within the company or
+- Personal data should not be disclosed to unauthorized people, either within the company or outside the company.

 - Data should be regularly reviewed and updated if it is found to be out of date.
-If no longer required, it should be deleted and disposed
+If no longer required, it should be deleted and disposed immediately.

-- Staff should request help from their line manager or the data protection officer if they are unsure about any aspect of data
+- Staff should request help from their line manager or the data protection officer if they are unsure about any aspect of data management.

 These rules describe how and where data should be safely stored.
 Questions about storing data safely can be directed to the IT manager or data controller.
 When data is stored on paper, it should be kept in a secure place where unauthorized people cannot see it.